2024 EFL League Two play-off final

 The 2024 EFL League Two play-off final was an association football match played on 19 May 2024 at Wembley Stadium, London, between Crewe Alexandra and Crawley Town.
 The match determined the fourth and final team to gain promotion from EFL League Two, the fourth tier of English football, to EFL League One.
 The top three teams of 2023–24 EFL League Two, Stockport County, Wrexham and Mansfield Town gained automatic promotion to League One, while the clubs placed from fourth to seventh in the table took part in the 2024 English Football League play-offs.
 The match was Crawley's first appearance at Wembley, while Crewe had played there three times previously.

 Ben Toner was the referee for the match, which was played in front of 33,341 spectators.
 Crawley took the lead on 41 minutes when Danilo Orsi and Jeremy Kelly played a one-two before Orsi scored, shooting with the outside of his foot.
 Crewe were awarded a penalty early in the second half when the referee penalised Crawley goalkeeper Corey Addai for fouling Chris Long, but the decision was overturned by the video assistant referee.
-Crawley scored again in the 85th minute when Kelly received a ball which rebounded off a Crewe defender.
+Crawley scored again in the 85th minute when Kelly's cross was intercepted by Crewe's Mickey Demetriou, only for the ball to rebound back into Kelly's path, allowing him to score.
 They went on to win the match 2–0 and secure a position in League One.